Origins of a Prairie Wife Part 5

 Posted November 5, 2013 by Prairie Wife - 2 comments

-As I am sure you have guessed The Cowboy did call me for a second date, despite the less than glamorous ending to our first one!
+As I am sure you have guessed, The Cowboy did call me for a second date despite the less-than-glamorous ending to our first one!
 We went on to date for two more years.
-For the sake of time I will just say that there were many adventures, laughter, and sometimes tears.
+For the sake of time, I will say that there were many adventures, laughter, and sometimes tears.
 There are just too many stories to put into one post, but I assure you there will be “Prairie Wife Flashback” posts in the future.
-The Cowboy asked me to marry him in the fall of 2003 and I tearfully accepted.
+The Cowboy asked me to marry him in the fall of 2003, and I tearfully accepted.
 We (read that as I) began to make wedding plans with a date set for June 26, 2004.

 Our budget wasn’t really an issue.
 We had no money, so how to spend it wasn’t a problem.
-The Cowboy owned 20 acres of beautiful untouched land between Cheyenne and Laramie and we decided to hold an outdoor wedding.
-It was only 30 minutes out of town, and had lush prairie grass studded with pine trees and smooth red rock formations.
-We felt that not only would it be cheap, but it would make our wedding a personal and one of a kind affair.
+The Cowboy owned 20 acres of beautiful untouched land between Cheyenne and Laramie, and we decided to hold an outdoor wedding.
+It was only 30 minutes out of town and had lush prairie grass studded with pine trees and smooth red rock formations.
+We felt that not only would it be cheap, but it would also make our wedding a personal and one-of-a-kind affair.

-Ma and Pa had bought the 20 acres next to it that had a barn and the remains of a house on it.
+Ma and Pa had bought the 20 acres next to it with a barn and the remains of a house.
 The barn was in pristine condition and had electricity.
 The house had originally been beautiful, but the previous owners rented it to a man who had used the vast amounts of square footage to build his own meth lab.
-In a classic tale of “this is why you shouldn’t do drugs” the meth lab blew up, burned the house down, and the man was found running around naked in the snow in the middle of nowhere (seriously, I couldn’t make this stuff up).
+In a classic tale of “this is why you shouldn’t do drugs,” the meth lab blew up, burned the house down, and the man was found running around naked in the snow in the middle of nowhere (seriously, I couldn’t make this stuff up).

-SisterinLaw1 (this is by birth order not preference) not only made an amazing cake, but also played the fiddle as we walked down the aisle as newlyweds.
-We had several family members who did readings, and an opera singer (a close family friend) to sing during the ceremony.
-Add two porta-potties, hay bales for seating (we were eco friendly before it was cool), and a wall tent at the end of the aisle for me to get ready, and we were all set.
-We even found an amazing BBQ place in Colorado that agreed to cater and provide all the food and dishes.
+SisterinLaw1 made a fantastic cake and also played the fiddle as we walked down the aisle as newlyweds.
+We had several family members who did readings and an opera singer (a close family friend) to sing during the ceremony.
+Add two porta-potties, hay bales for seating (we were eco-friendly before it was cool), and a wall tent at the end of the aisle for me to get ready, and we were all set.
+We even found a fantastic BBQ place in Colorado that agreed to cater and provide all the food and dishes.
 This was obviously the go-to event of the year.

 Grandma Bea eventually showed up amidst cheers and laughter.
-The judge started the ceremony and the background of the Wyoming prairie was as beautiful as we imagined it would be.
-The black clouds emitted the occasional lightning bolt and thunder, but remained in the background.
-The ceremony was beautiful, and we all cried our fair share of tears, mostly joyful ones.
+The judge started the ceremony, and the background of the Wyoming prairie was as beautiful as we had imagined it to be.
+The black clouds emitted the occasional lightning bolt and thunder but remained in the background.
+The ceremony was beautiful, and we all cried our fair share of joyful tears.

 Leave a Comment